by Diane Linsley

 You can slow your brainwaves to an alpha pattern by closing your eyes, breathing deeply, and doing relaxation techniques.
 But what if you could go even deeper and change your brainwaves to those of an advanced meditator?
 What if you could experience deep theta and delta brainwaves?
 These are the brainwaves that accompany experiences of the Transcendent.
 In the past, only the most advanced, long-term meditators (after meditating for over 30 years) could do this at will.

 Modern science has provided us with a way to speed up the process of personal growth by inducing these slower brainwave patterns with sound technology.
-I've been using a program called Holosync, designed by Bill Harris, for 10 years now.
+I've been using a program called Holosync, designed by Bill Harris, for over 10 years now.

 I can't even begin to describe the transcendent experiences and advances in consciousness that this program has induced.
 It has literally rewired my brain.
 I went from having chronic depression, phobias and social anxiety to being peaceful and happy most of the time.